 Paul LittleCo-founder & Chairman

 Paul Little has a wealth of experience building some of Australia’s most successful businesses.
 He is Founder and Chairman of the Little Group with operations and investments across a range of sectors including property, aviation and lifestyle.

 From 1986 to 2011, Paul was the Managing Director of Toll Holdings and oversaw the Toll Group’s rise to become Asia’s pre-eminent provider of logistics services.

 Paul has received a Doctor of Business honoris causa from RMIT University.
 He has been awarded an Officer of the Order of Australia for service to the development of the transport and logistics industries, and for service to the community through philanthropic support of sporting and medical research organisations.

 Paul is a Fellow of the Australian Institute of Company Directors and the Chartered Institute of Logistics and Transport.
-He is Chairman of Visit Victoria and a Director of Property Exchange Australia (PEXA).
+He is Chairman of Visit Victoria and a former Director of Property Exchange Australia (PEXA).
 He is a former Chairman of the Essendon Football Club.
 He is a former member of the Melbourne Accelerator Program (MAP) Advisory Board at the University of Melbourne.

 Paul has substantial experience in scaling an organisation into a globally leading company.
 He has invested in and mentored numerous early stage enterprises across a range of industries and is passionate about developing Victoria’s economy.

 Darrell Wade is one of Australia’s most successful founders and is a recognised leader in entrepreneurship with extensive experience in designing and building significant and sustainable companies.